wintvelt/mb-btw-export/README.md

 - `200 OK` if all went well.
 - `400 Bad request` if request tried to delete a file other than the latest export.

+### `/btw-export/[admin-id]/sync` POST
+Runs a sync with Moneybird.
+Can be invoked in first setup and after interruption of the webhook.

+Response:
+- `200 OK` if all went well.

 ---

 ## Under the hood